fin 0rHxkbcvQAE unsplash

 Now, we get it, invoices can feel like a bit of a maze, especially if you’re just getting the hang of them.
 So we're here to give you the 411 on how to send an invoice.
 In this complete guide, we’ll cover:

-• Why sending invoices is crucial
+• Why we send invoices

 Feel free to jump ahead using the links above if you’re curious about the nitty-gritty – like whether to use snail mail or email your invoices, speeding up those payments, or handling those late-paying customers.